wesleycamargo/azure-docs.pt-br/articles/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout.md

 #### <a name="solution"></a>Solução

-**Para convidados do Windows:** verifique se o serviço iaasvmprovider está habilitado e tem um tipo de inicialização *automática*.
-Se o serviço não estiver configurado dessa forma, habilite o serviço para determinar se o próximo backup será bem-sucedido.

-**Para convidados do Linux:** verifique se a versão mais recente do VMSnapshot para Linux (a extensão usada pelo Backup) é a 1.0.91.0.<br>

-Se a extensão de backup ainda falhar ao ser atualizada ou carregada, desinstale a extensão para forçar a extensão VMSnapshot a ser recarregada.
+Desinstale a extensão para forçar o recarregamento da extensão VMSnapshot.
 A próxima tentativa de backup recarregará a extensão.

 Para desinstalar a extensão: